mathcamp/steward_palantir/README.rst

       schedule:
         minutes: 1

 Now start the server.
+You won't see anything yet, because the checks are not being run.
+To run the checks, you will need to run ``steward-tasks config.ini``, which will start all steward tasks.
+See steward_tasks for more information.

-You will see log entries for the results of the checks (make sure your logging is configured and will log 'INFO' level).
+You should now see log entries for the results of the checks (make sure your logging is configured and will log 'INFO' level).

 That's it!
 You now have a working health check for all your minions!